denadai2/Spotify_ZipfsSong_Puzzle/README.md

 Spotify_ZipfsSong_Puzzle
 ========================

-Solution to Spotify Zipf's song puzzle
+Solution to Spotify Zipf's song puzzle using a Binary Heap